Reptetion/Portal-Manager/README.md

 <h2>Portal Manager</h2>

-<h4>Portal Manager is discord server manager bot specifically designed to help ReCreate's Portal which is the official support server of ReCreate Discord Bot!</h4><br>
+<h4>Portal Manager is discord server manager bot specifically designed to assist ReCreate's Portal which is the official support server of <i>ReCreate Discord Bot!</i></h4><br>

 <h2>What Does Portal Manager Do?</h2>